Would you like to have an opportunity to reflect upon your teaching practice?

 When does it start?

-Our Kick Off meeting will be held early October.
+Our Kick Off meeting will be held February.
 Participants will be notified of the date and location once registration closes.
-Teaching Square participants visit their fellow square participants classes (total of 3 visits) October to November.
-A final Celebration Dinner is held in early December.
+Teaching Square participants visit their fellow square participants classes (total of 3 visits) February and March.
+A final Celebration Lunch is held in March/April.

 Where can I get more information?